llamafolio/llamafolio-docs/docs/installation.md

 npm run adapter wallet 0x0000000000000000000000000000000000000000
 ```

-You should see some balances for the address zero.
+You should see some balances for address zero.